fathi99/Fathi_portfolio/README.md

 The k-means clustering is a method of vector quantization, originally from processing that aims to partition 'n' observations into k-clusters in which each observation belongs to the cluster with the nearest mean(cluster centers or cluster centroid), serving as a prototype of the clister.
 K-means clustering minimizes within-clustering variances (squared Euclidean distances, but not regular Euclidean distances.
 In this project we build and testing the model using RapidMiner and Phyton.
 #### RapidMiner
 ![](https://github.com/fathi99/Fathi_portfolio/blob/main/images/kmeans_design_model.JPG)
+* #### Read excel

+Read a dataset that has been pre-processing as we mention before in Data Cleaning.
+* #### Select attribute

+We selected targeted attributes and labels for the model to predict, for this case for the k-means to cluster.
+We are using it for tuning the models to increase the accuracy, sometimes we target more than 3 attributes to assist the prediction.
+But most of the time we chose the one that we thinkreally will impact the most.
+* #### Filter examples

+We applied the targeted attribute equals to “not missing” as we want to ease our models without needto find or predict the missing data.
+If not get rid of the missing value sometimes it will count as ‘blank’ and that will affect the prediction models.
+* #### Normalize

+This Operator normalizes the values of the selected Attributes.
+Normalization is used to scale values so they fit in a specific range.
+Adjusting the value range is very important when dealing with Attributes of different units and scales.
+* #### Clustering

+The descriptive model operator (k-means) set k = 18.
+* #### Performance

+This operator is used for statistical performance evaluation of classification tasks.
+This operator delivers a list of performance criteria values of the classification task.

 #### Phyton
 ![](https://github.com/fathi99/Fathi_portfolio/blob/main/images/kmean_phyton.JPG)
+* #### Merge dataset

+We merged dataset from movies.csv and ratings.csv into 1 dataset.
+* #### Apply pre-processing

+Remove all the null values and split the genre into a simple form.
+* #### Apply k-means algorithm

+clustering k = 18.
+* #### Run code

+User enter the movie id and the system will recommend the top 10 movies.
+* #### Debug

+Fix any bug or error in the coding if any.

 ### Predictive (K-Nearest Neighbour)
 The k-nearest neighbors algorithm is a supervised classification algorithm.
 It takes a bunch of labeled points and uses them to learn how to label other points.
 To label a new point, it looks at the labeled points closest to that new point which are its nearest neighbors, and has those neighbors vote.
 #### RapidMiner
 ![](https://github.com/fathi99/Fathi_portfolio/blob/main/images/knn_design_model.JPG)
+* #### Read excel

+Read a dataset that has been pre-processing as we mention before in Data Cleaning.
+* #### Select attribute

+We selected targeted attributes and labels for the model to predict, for this case for the k-means to cluster.
+We are using it for tuning the models to increase the accuracy, sometimes we target more than 3 attributes to assist the prediction.
+But most of the time we chose the one that we thinkreally will impact the most.
+* #### Set role

+We set 'rating' as labels.
+Because 'rating' we want to look at and predict.
+* #### Split data

+We splitted the data for training and testing the models to:
+* Training 70%, testing 30%.
+* Training 50%, testing 50%.
+* Training 30%, testing 70%.

+* #### K-Nearest Neighbour

+This Operator generates a k-Nearest Neighbor model, which is used for classification or regression.
+We measured numerical and its types are Cosine Similarity, Euclidean Distance and Manhattan Distance.
+* #### Apply model

+This Operator applies a model on an ExampleSet.
+* #### Performance

+This operator is used for performance evaluation.
+It delivers a list of performance criteria values.
+These performance criteria are automatically determined in order to fit the learning task type.
 #### Phyton
 ![](https://github.com/fathi99/Fathi_portfolio/blob/main/images/knn_phyton.JPG)
+* #### Merge dataset

+We merged dataset from movies.csv and ratings.csv into 1 dataset.
+* #### Apply pre-processing

+Remove all the null values and split the genre into a simple form.
+* #### Apply k-nn algorithm

+Using different metric = Manhattan/ Cosine/ Euclidean.
+Algorithm = Brute and n_neigbors = 20.
+* #### Run code

+User enter the movie id and the system will recommend the top 10 movies.
+* #### Debug

+Fix any bug or error in the coding if any.

 ## Experiment Setting